22 best places to visit in Ireland

 With its magical lakes, woods, forests, waterfalls and wildlife, Killarney National Park has it all.
 It’s a must-do for nature lovers, and any sunrise and sunset enthusiasts.

-We’re not sure what the stone kissing protocols will look like post-COVID but, even if you can no longer kiss the Blarney Stone, the 15th century Blarney Castle is still one of the most stunning places to visit in Ireland.
+While the stone kissing protocols may have been banned during COVID-19, they’re back in full swing!
+The 15th century Blarney Castle is one of the most stunning places to visit in Ireland.

-Rugged, wild and wonderful, the Aran Islands are one of the best places to visit in Ireland.
+Emerging from the wild atlantic, the rugged Aran Islands are one of the best places to visit in Ireland.
 You’ll get a real feel for Gaelic culture, the historical sites and natural beauty of Ireland.